Open Calls for The Heartland Review

 Changes / Revisions:

 We can not make changes once you have submitted.
-If you would like to make changes, please withdraw your first submission and submit a new one but be advised that we may have reached our cap of 50 for that month or the Open Call may have ended.
+If you would like to make changes, please withdraw your first submission and submit a new one but be advised that we may have reached our cap for that month or the Open Call may have ended.
 All resubmissions must follow the same guidelines.
 THRP reserves the right to make punctuation/spelling/grammar/format revisions before publication.

 Copyright: